Romans 1: Apostasy of the Gospel “General Revelation”

 In Acts, we have the famous passage of Paul on Mars Hill in Athens.

 A lot of hay has been made out of this, especially by presuppositional apologists in the attempt to demonstrate how a properly basic “God sense” is foundational of faith, and the right way to approach atheists.
-But in Acts, we see that Paul is only using it to dissuade the Athenians from one thing and on to another, not to predicate an acceptance of Christ on a prior motivation of belief in God.
+But in Acts, we see that Paul is only using it to dissuade the Athenians from one thing and toward another, not to predicate an acceptance of Christ on their pagan, naturally influenced motivation of belief in god(s).

 Acts 17:22-23 (KJV) Then Paul stood in the midst of Mars’ hill, and said, [Ye] men of Athens, I perceive that in all things ye are too superstitious.
 23 For as I passed by, and beheld your devotions, I found an altar with this inscription, TO THE UNKNOWN GOD.
 Whom therefore ye ignorantly worship, him declare I unto you.

 Strong’s says that the word translated “superstitious,” Δεισιδαιμονεστερους, literally means “fearful of demons,” or religious in the bad sense.
-The Unknown God, the god whom they don’t know but is still deserving of worship to these people, is the god that rules over the religious affections yet gives no sure knowledge of that divine unknown realm and Persons.
+The Unknown God, the god whom they don’t know but is still deserving of worship for these people, is the god that rules over the religious affections yet gives no sure knowledge of that divine unknown realm and divine person.
 A dark faith.
 Paul says the real God, the one who made the heavens and the earth, does not live in temples made of men’s hands.
-He is not, therefore, worshipped in religion carried on the exclusive domain of the imagination and made up of any corporeal thing.
-Therefore the broad sweep of the natural world that God created as revelatory is ultimately opaque and not a basis for real spiritual ideas.
-It’s important only as you would call a child’s toy truck for training in the use of a real one.
-The toy truck is a toy like training wheels.
-But it’s not essential for the real world.
-Its an object of familiarity with the real world., meant to be set aside after maturity as a piece of nostalgia representing a necessary path to adulthood.
-An adult does not have the toy on his dashboard and must play with it before he drives the real truck.
+This God is not, therefore, worshipped in religion by being carried on the exclusive domain of the imagination and made up of any corporeal thing.
+Therefore, the broad sweep of the natural world that God created as revelatory is ultimately opaque and not a basis for real spiritual ideas.
+The natural is only important as you would call a child’s toy truck important for training in the use of a real one.
+The toy truck is a toy like training wheels on a bike compared to tires on a car.
+Its essential for a child, but for the real world and a spiritual adult.
+Its an object of familiarity with the real world, but meant to be set aside after maturity as a piece of nostalgia representing a necessary path to adulthood that is now not played with.
+An adult does not have the toy on the dashboard of his car and must play with it before he drives it.

 In v.26, Paul mentions prophetic revelation as this valid basis.